Cloud-Automation-Partner/Automatio_Terraform_Ansible/README.md

 - ## Ansible:
-  In this we will configure both hosts respectively cd ../../ansible vim hosts #Add the both IP's in the respective fields the one for DB-Instance and other for App instance Once Ansible is Installed and IP's are added follow the below steps
+  In this we will configure both hosts respectively cd ../../ansible vim hosts.
+  #Add the both IP's in the respective fields the one for DB-Instance and other for App instance
+Once Ansible is Installed and IP's are added follow the below steps.

-Note: Add the key file location of your SSH key file in install_docker.yml file create Ansible vault for docker hub credentials and add the docker hub creddentials in it ansible-vault create docker_hub_credentials.yml
+Note: Add the key file location of your SSH key file in install_docker.yml file create Ansible vault for docker hub credentials and add the docker hub creddentials in it ansible-vault create docker_hub_credentials.yml.

-Now when you have added the IP's in the hosts file and added docker-hub credentials in it let's run the playbooks now ansible-playbook install_docker.yml --ask-vault-pass -i hosts Now you will see that serveral plays are being running and these will install docker and docker-compose in both servers and other services both the servers
+Now when you have added the IP's in the hosts file and added docker-hub credentials in it let's run the playbooks now ansible-playbook install_docker.yml --ask-vault-pass -i hosts Now you will see that serveral plays are being running and these will install docker and docker-compose in both servers and other services both the servers.

 Configure the app server to fetch and run the application ansible-playbook deploy_app.yml --ask-vault-pass -i hosts And for DB run the below